-In addition to the range of reddish colors, there are three other colors (commonly called color phases) — black, silver (black with white hair tips), and red with black across the shoulders, as well as genetic mutations.
+In addition to a range of reddish colors, there are three other colors (commonly called color phases) — black, silver (black with white hair tips), and red with black across the shoulders.
+There are also several genetic mutations.
 Regardless of their color, a Red Fox can usually be identified by the tip of its bushy tail, which is almost always white.
-(The Gray Fox can sometimes be reddish in color, but the tip of its tail is black.)
+(The Gray Fox can sometimes be reddish, but the tip of its tail is black.)

 Red Foxes are smaller than they seem.
-They have a thick coat that fools the eye — long, silky guard hairs and a soft, thick underfur bulk up their appearance.
-Under that, their frame is delicate and thin, and they weigh only 10 or 15 pounds — comparable to a miniature poodle.
+They have a thick coat that disguises their body — long, silky guard hairs and a soft, thick underfur bulk up their appearance.
+Under all that, their frame is delicate and thin, and they weigh only 10 to 15 pounds (4.5 to 6.8 kg) — comparable to a miniature poodle.

-The largest of the fox species, their body is about 20 to 26 inches long, plus their tail (called a “brush”) is another 14 to 16 inches.
-They have five toes on the front and four on the back, and long sharp claws.
+The largest of the fox species, their body is about 20 to 26 inches long (50.8 to 60 cm), and their tail (called a “brush”) is another 14 to 16 inches (35.5 to 40.6 cm).
+They have five toes on the front feet and four on the back, and long sharp claws.
 They’re fast on their feet — for short periods they can run as fast as 30 miles per hour.

-Red Foxes have amber eyes with vertical pupils.
-Their sense of sight is good, but less so than their other senses.
-They have binocular vision, like humans do, but they react mostly to movement, like cats do.
+Red Foxes have amber eyes with vertical pupils and good vision.
+They have binocular vision like that of humans, but they react mostly to movement like cats do.

 They have an excellent sense of smell.
-Their hearing is keen and, unlike most other mammals, they can detect low-frequency sounds very well.
-They can hear small animals digging underground (if they’re hungry, they dig them up.)
+Their hearing is so sharp the foxes can hear small animals digging underground (if they’re hungry, they dig them up.)
 They use their hearing almost exclusively to hunt in winter, listening for the sounds of mice and voles moving about under layers of snow.
 Recent research has revealed that they use the Earth’s magnetic field to triangulate the location of hidden prey.
 (More on that here.)

-Red Foxes communicate with each other using facial expressions (“grinning” when being submissive, for example), with posture and with movement of their ears and tail.
-They also vocalize, producing sounds spanning five octaves.
+Red Foxes communicate with each other using facial expressions (“grinning” when being submissive, for example), as well as posture and movements of their ears and tail.
+They also vocalize, producing many different calls that span five octaves.

 Red foxes are nocturnal (out at night) or crepuscular (active at dawn and dusk), but they may be out and about any time.
 If they feel safe in your yard, they might visit it even in mid-day — especially if they have a hankering for squirrel à la carte, a strictly daytime delicacy.